Starting secondary school: what to expect for children with disability or chronic conditions

 Practical preparations for children with disability starting secondary school

 Your child’s secondary school is likely to organise an orientation day for all students.
 It’s important that your child goes along to this orientation.
-You can also ask for additional orientation visits for your child and arrange for him to meet key staff.
+You can also ask for additional orientation visits for your child and arrange to meet key staff.
 This can help your child feel more comfortable with the surroundings and teachers.

 It can also help to ask whether your child can visit the school for a short time the day before other Year 7 students start.
-Your child can bring books, find his locker, see where the toilets are, and meet the year coordinator or special education coordinator.
+Your child can bring books, find their locker, see where the toilets are, and meet the year coordinator or special education coordinator.

 Early weeks at secondary school: children with disability

-It’s a good idea to ask for an SSG meeting in term 1 of Year 7 to check on how your child is settling in.
+It’s a good idea to ask for an SSG meeting in term 1 of Year 7 to check how your child is settling in.

 The SSG can recommend a staff member you can talk to about your child’s progress after the early weeks.
 This person might be your child’s home-room teacher, the year coordinator or the special education coordinator.